 On 7 May 1915, Lusitania, a British-owned liner, was torpedoed off the Irish coast.
 1,198 passengers who were on board were killed, of which 128 were Americans.
 The German government claimed that the vessel was torpedoed because it was carrying munitions.
 The United States government demanded reparation from the German government.
 Germany pledged to not sink any more passenger ships.

 However, in November of the same year, the Germans sank an Italian liner with 272 people on board.
 Out of the 272 passengers, 27 of them were Americans.
 Public opinion in the United States began to turn against the Germans.

 In 1917, Germany announced that it was going to carry on with unrestricted warfare in the warzone waters.
 Three days after the announcement, the United States broke all diplomatic relations it had with Germany.
 Hours after that, Housatonic, an American liner, was sunk by the Germans.

 In March 1917, four more U.S. merchant ships were sunk.
 On 2 April 1917, the United States’ President Woodrow Wilson appeared before Congress and urged it to declare war on Germany.
 Four days later, the United States officially entered the war.

-On 26 June 1917, the United States deployed 14,000 troops, which landed in France, and began to train for combat.
-The entrance of United States’ well-supplied troops into the war was a major turning point in the war.
+On 26 June 1917, the United States deployed 14,000 troops, which landed in France and began to train for combat.
+The entrance of America and its well-supplied troops into the war was a major turning point in the war.
 It played a significant role in victory for the Allies.
 At the end of the war, on 11 November 1918, more than two million American troops had participated in the war.
 50,000 American troops lost their lives in combat.